Before the Weekend

 Q: Can I drop out of facilitating an event?

-A: If circumstances change and you need to cancel within two weeks or less before the event, please help coordinate a replacement from our extensive facilitator network.
-Some regions have social or messaging groups that facilitators can join so that you can easily contact each other for support.
+A: If circumstances change and you need to cancel within two weeks or less before the event, please contact the local organizing team and help coordinate a replacement.
+You can ask for help in the regional Facilitator pairing space in Preflight.

 Q: What’s a run of show schedule?